-- Being a Platform in which near misses and incidents are shared among its members. - Preventing repetition of near misses/incidents by developing best practices and stimulating their use, based on research and analysis of near-miss/incident (trends). - Building lasting relationships with stakeholders. - Raising awareness and responsibility for safety within the industry. - Being the center of expertise in the field of preventing safety and environmental incidents in the inland shipping industry.
+A platform in which near misses and incidents are shared among the members.

+Preventing the recurrence of near misses/incidents by developing best practices and encouraging their use, based on research and analysis of (trends of) near misses/incidents.

+Building lasting relationships with stakeholders.

+Raising awareness and responsibility of safety within the industry.

+PZI will be the center of expertise in the field of prevention of safety and environmental incidents in inland shipping.